benallfree/vibescale/client/llm.md

   endpoint: 'https://vibescale.benallfree.com', // Optional
 })

+> **TypeScript Import for Better Minification**: You can import the TypeScript source directly with `import { createRoom, RoomEventType } from 'vibescale/ts'` for potentially better minification in your bundler.

 > **Connection Ephemerality**: Room connections are completely ephemeral.
 Each disconnect/reconnect cycle generates a new player ID, and previous connection data should not be trusted.
 The `Connected` event handler should treat each connection as a fresh start by clearing all data structures.
 There is no session persistence between connections.

 // Connect to the room (must be called explicitly)